-MGM is seeking a full commercial casino license in New York to transform its Empire City property in Yonkers into MGM Empire City, a $2.3 billion project featuring expanded gaming with live table games, a BetMGM sportsbook, a 5,000-seat entertainment venue, new restaurants and bars, and upgraded infrastructure including a solar-powered parking garage.
-If approved, the development is slated for completion by mid-2029, promising thousands of construction and permanent jobs, significant new tax revenue for local governments, and sustainability initiatives such as EV charging and renewable energy features.
+MGM Resorts International is seeking a full commercial casino license in New York to expand its Empire City Casino property in Yonkers into a large-scale integrated resort.
+The proposed ~$2–2.3 billion development would add live table games, a BetMGM sportsbook, a sizable entertainment venue, and new food and beverage offerings, alongside broader infrastructure upgrades.
+If approved, the project could be completed toward the end of the decade and is expected to generate significant construction and permanent employment, as well as incremental tax revenue for local governments.
+The proposal also includes sustainability initiatives such as energy-efficient design and electric vehicle charging, although final specifications remain subject to regulatory approval.

 Below are key drivers of MGM Resorts value that present opportunities for upside or downside to the current Trefis price estimate for MGM Resorts: